DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - DNS Cache Poisoning involves corrupting the DNS cache of a DNS resolver or server.
 The DNS cache stores recent DNS query results to improve performance and reduce lookup times.
 An attacker manipulates this cache to insert false DNS records, causing users to be redirected to incorrect or malicious IP addresses.
     - DNSSEC uses certificates to perform mutual authentication between DNS servers, and thus public key infrastructure (PKI) is needed to provide and support those certificates.
 - **DHCP**: Dynamic Host Configuration Protocol is an industry standard used to dynamically assign IP addresses to network devices
-- **Ports 1024-4951**: registered ports used with non-system applications associated with vendors and devs
-- **Ports 49152-65535**: dynamic ports (AKA private or non-reserved ports) used as temporary ports, often in association when a service is requested via a well-known port
 - **FDDI**: Fiber Distributed Data Interface is an ANSI X3T9.5 LAN standard; 100Mbps, token-passing using fiber-optic, up to 2 kilometers
 - **FCoE**: Fibre Channel over Ethernet is a lightweight encapulsation protocol without the reliable data transport of TCP
 - **Gateway device**: a firewall or other device that sits at the edge of the network to regulate traffic and enforce rules